‘Account Contact Relationships’ are how you can define ‘relationships’ between contacts (individual people) to accounts (a business).

 ‘Related contacts’ are not included in the standard ‘Accounts and Contacts’ report type, neither will you find one when searching for a report type.
 You will need to use a different report type for showing related contacts, which you have to create yourself.

-Salesforce advises you create three custom report types:
+Salesforce advises you to create three custom report types:

 - Related Contacts